-(f) Florida Rule of General Practice and Judicial Administration 2.535 further requires the chief judge, after consultation with the circuit court judges, to enter an administrative order developing and implementing a circuit-wide plan for court reporting in all trials in which the State seeks the death penalty and in capital postconviction proceedings.
+(f) Florida Rule of General Practice and Judicial Administration 2.535 further requires the chief judge, after consultation with the circuit court judges, to enter an administrative order developing and implementing a circuit-wide plan for court reporting in all trials in which the State seeks the death penalty and in capital post-conviction proceedings.

-(g) The Circuit has historically employed a hybrid model of court reporting, with independent contract stenographers covering all felony matters and full-time employee digital court reporters covering all other judicial proceedings required to be reported.
-Over time, the Circuit has experienced a shortage of contract stenographers, which has caused delays in both trial and appellate proceedings, forcing the Circuit to expand the use of digital court reporting in proceedings normally covered by a stenographer.
+The Circuit has historically employed a hybrid model of court reporting, with (g) independent contract stenographers covering all felony matters and full-time employee digital court reporters covering all other judicial proceedings required to Over time, the Circuit has experienced a shortage of contract be reported. stenographers, which has caused delays in both trial and appellate proceedings, forcing the Circuit to expand the use of digital court reporting in proceedings normally covered by a stenographer.
 The purpose of this Administrative Order is to modify the Circuit's court reporting delivery model to allow for the further expansion of digital court reporting throughout the Circuit, should the need arise.
-Pursuant to Florida Rule of General Practice and Judicial Administration 2.535, the only court proceedings requiring a stenographer, real-time or otherwise, are trials where the state seeks the death penalty and all capital postconviction proceedings.
+Pursuant to Florida Rule of General Practice and Judicial Administration 2.535, the only court proceedings requiring a stenographer, real-time or otherwise, are trials where the state seeks the death penalty and all capital post-conviction proceedings.
+In accordance with the authority vested in the chief judge by Article V, section (h)

-(h) In accordance with the authority vested in the chief judge by Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rules of General Practice and Judicial Administration 2.215 and 2.535, it is hereby ORDERED:
+(h) In accordance with the authority vested in the chief judge by Article V, section 2(d) of the Florida Constitution, section 43.26, Florida Statutes, and Florida Rules of General Practice and Judicial Administration 2.215 and 2.535, it is hereby ORDERED, effective immediately: